Vyral/lee-yousef-blog/_posts/2016-11-14-the-state-of-the-calgary-market.md

 **[To see the November 2016 report, click here.](https://drive.google.com/file/d/0B5T9mSzTN8NfVHpBaTZLOTRrMXpxaWp3WjVrNHdxcFNfcjJz/view?usp=sharing)**

 When we look at the market, we like to compare data like benchmark price from this year to the same time last year.
-Let's take a look at the how they have change in our surrounding area this month compared to last year:
+Let's take a look at the how they have changed in our surrounding area this month compared to last year:

 Hillhurst is up 1%
 <br>Ramsey is up 5%